turrrbina/BeamMP-discord-status/README.md

 # BeamMP-discord-status
 display BeamMP server info in discord channel

+this makes use of the information packet introduced in beammp server 3.7.0 - you need to run a pre-release server for it to work.

+what you need python wise:
+`pip install py-cord toml`

 # HOW TO USE:
 - this only works with beammp server versions > 3.7.0 !
 - add bot to your discord server